-The dangers of asbestos exposure are not limited to those who worked directly with or around the carcinogenic material.
+The dangers of asbestos exposure are not limited to those who worked directly with or around asbestos materials.
+Additionally, environmental exposure to asbestos can pose significant risks to individuals living near natural deposits or manufacturing facilities.
 Family members of those exposed to asbestos on a regular basis are also at risk of developing mesothelioma or lung cancer via second-hand asbestos exposure.

 If you or a loved one suffers from mesothelioma or asbestos-related lung cancer, a New York asbestos lawyer can be reached from The Williams Law Firm, P.C.
 We are here to fight for fair compensation and help you through this challenging experience.
 We’ve recovered millions in relief for our clients and are ready to assess your legal options.